andrei22george/Projects/README.md

 # Projects
-a brief of all my computer science related projects.
+a brief of all my computer science related projects. languages used include: C++, Java, SQL, Assembly and VHDL

 ## *MySQL and Java (JavaFX)*.
 University Management Platform
   - developed an application for managing an University with a partener as part of my Databases class